Eng-Abdulrazaq/Coffee_Holder/README.md

 Note: This git contains model made with Autodesk Fusion 360.
 To find model file as (f3d) [click here](https://github.com/Eng-Abdulrazaq/Coffee_Holder/tree/master/Fusion%20360%20(f3d)).
 To find files as (STL) [click here](https://github.com/Eng-Abdulrazaq/Coffee_Holder/tree/master/STL%20files)

 # Coffee Thermos Holder
-An existing robot is to be functioning as a waiter, pouring traditional arabic coffee to geusts.
+An existing robot is to be functioning as a waiter, pouring traditional Arabic coffee to guests.
 It is desired to design a holder that carries the coffee thermos.

 ![Photo](https://github.com/Eng-Abdulrazaq/Coffee_Holder/blob/master/Photos/Desired/Function.png)

 ## Workpeice
 The following picture is of a traditional coffee flask.
-It is somtimes used to present the culture of people living in GCC countries.
+It is sometimes used to present the culture of people living in GCC countries.

 ![Photo](https://github.com/Eng-Abdulrazaq/Coffee_Holder/blob/master/Photos/Desired/Workpiece.png)

 ## Suggested Design
-The following pictture show a suggested design to be 3D printed.
+The following picture show a suggested design to be 3D printed.

 ![Photo](https://github.com/Eng-Abdulrazaq/Coffee_Holder/blob/master/Photos/Desired/Required.png)